feluxe/address-bar-jump-fix/README.md

 ===========================================

 Prevent elements from jumping if the mobile browser address bar appears/disappears.
-See this Stackoverflow question for a detailed explanation:
+See this Stackoverflow question for a detailed explanation of the problem:

 http://stackoverflow.com/questions/24944925/background-image-jumps-when-address-bar-hides-ios-android-mobile-chrome